valentinesamuel/valentinesamuel/README.md

 I'm a software enginner looking for an opportunity to contribute to the process and deliver great results.

 - 🌱 I’m currently learning about DevOps
-- 👷🏽 I'm currebtly building an NPM package to interact with Hashnode's GraphQL API
+- 👷🏽 I just built an NPM package to interact with Hashnode's GraphQL API.
+Check it out [here](https://www.npmjs.com/package/hashnode-node-sdk)
 - 👯 I look forward to collaborating on front-end and backend Projects
 - 📫 Reach me: valentinesamuel2580@gmail.com
 - ⚡ Mantra: Progress over perfection.